Charitas (encyclical)

-Charitas is a papal encyclical issued by Pope Pius VI on 13 April 1791 that condemned the Civil Oath adopted by the French National Assembly.
+Charitas is a papal brief issued by Pope Pius VI on 13 April 1791 that condemned the Civil Oath adopted by the French National Assembly.
 It declared that those bishops who had taken the Civil Oath were schismatics and were suspended from their duties unless they recanted the Oath within forty days.
 This created rival "constitutional" and "refractory" churches.
 The encyclical also condemned the loss of church lands and the confiscation of revenues such as tithes and annates.
 It also praised the non-jurors.